rolancon/confetti/README.md

 with one equals sign as usual.

-If the local value is empty, or it is not a valid term, or the global term does not exist, then this will result in the null operator:
+If the local value is empty, or the global term does not exist, then this will result in the null operator:

     [section-header]
     local-key ==
-    local-key == True
-    local-key == null
+    local-key == tru

 These will all result in: